charliefischer/gilded_rose_tech_test/README.md

 ### Classes
 - Item.
 This should contain the details of a singular item (the name, the sellIn days, and the quality value)
 - Shop.
 This should contain the array of items that are held in the shop.
 As well as currently updates the items to the new price at the end of the day

-## Unhappy paths
-- wrong capitalization
-- do the items have a string and 2 integers